The purpose of this article is to teach you All About Dark Chocolate in relation to the low FODMAP Diet.

 Monash University Lab Tested Low FODMAP Dark Chocolate Amounts

-* 85% dark chocolate – Green Light/Low FODMAP is 20 g; does not become Moderate for FODMAP until ≥350 g.
+- 85% Dark Chocolate: The 85% refers to the percentage of cacao mass.
+Green Light/Low FODMAP is 20 g; does not become Moderate for FODMAP until ≥350 g.
+(Monash has inexplicably removed the Moderate info during app updates).

 Why are the amounts different?
 It is actually not initially clear, but we can glean answers in the details.

-You must click through to see more AND you must read the small print to find out.
-When you click through you will see that the Yellow Light/Moderate portions for Dark Chocolate kick in at 80 g, which is more than double the Green Light amount.
-What many people do not realize is that many of the serving sizes in the Monash University app are determined by Australian government healthy eating guidelines and have nothing to do with FODMAPs.
+What many people do not realize is that many of the serving sizes in the Monash University app and FODMAP Friendly app are determined by Australian government healthy eating guidelines and have nothing to do with FODMAPs.

-And it is important to note that the serving size is based on the inclusion of dairy (see below).
-We know this because the FODMAP listed is lactose.
+And it is important to note that the serving sizes for these dark chocolates are based on the inclusion of dairy (see below).
+We know this because the primary FODMAP listed is lactose.

-For 85% Dark Chocolate, the small print shows us that it does not become Moderate until ≤350 g.
-That is a huge portion – and there is no mention of fructans, but instead, there is of GOS.
+For 85% Dark Chocolate, the small print that existed previously showed us that it does not become Moderate until ≤350 g.
+That is a huge portion – and there is no mention of fructans at that amount or higher, but instead, there is of GOS (again, this info has since been removed from the app, but the lab tests were done and were accurate for the chocolates tested).

 What to Ignore